Manchester Fire Captain Burned Over 40% Of Body While Making Rescues During Deadly Blaze

 DesRuisseaux was rushed to Elliot Hospital, then taken by helicopter to Mass General Hospital in Boston.
 He suffered second and third degree burns to about 35-40% of his body and remains hospitalized.

 “The actions of the crews last night went above and beyond the call of duty, and Captain DesRuisseaux’s efforts were nothing short of heroic.
 Captain DesRuisseaux’s actions led to the rescue of six people and is a true testament to Steve’s professionalism,” battalion chief Dave Flurey said.
+“He’s surrounded by his family, friends, members of the fire department, Boston Fire, he’s at ease, he’s in good spirits, hopefully expected to make full recovery.”

 The cause of the fire remains under investigation.